If you’re never undergone an IVF treatment before, it’s okay to ask. Is IVF painful and what are the steps involved that might make it painful?

 - 5 IVF Cramping

 - 6 Managing Expectations

 In vitro fertilization (IVF) treatments consist of cycles.
 Some say they last two weeks, but that’s just part of the cycle.
 Technically, treatment begins with suppression of the menstrual cycle so that fertility specialists can better control timing and outcomes.

-Rather than covering the entire IVF process, to answer the question, “Is IVF painful?” let’s look at the parts of the IVF treatment cycle that might give some people anxiety if it’s their first time going through it.
+Rather than covering the entire IVF process, let’s look at the parts of the IVF treatment cycle that might give some people anxiety if it’s their first time going through it.